RN-093/jobflow/README.md

 Have a go: https://jobflow-two-phi.vercel.app

 Make your own account, it takes about ten seconds.
-There's no shared demo login, every account gets its own board.

 ## Stack